Faculty Member

 Research Interests

 Diego Bassani is an Associate Professor of Epidemiology at the Dalla Lana School of Public Health and the Department of Pediatrics at the University of Toronto.
-He is a Senior Scientist at the Research Institute at The Hospital for Sick Children.
-Dr. Bassani has conducted important research on child growth and development, the causes and distribution of child deaths, coverage of health interventions, identification of risk factors for child mortality as well as program evaluation.
-Dr. Bassani currently works on international evaluation projects and large-scale field trials in maternal and child health in multiple countries.
+He is a Senior Scientist at the Research Institute at The Hospital for Sick Children, and the Director of the International Program Evaluation Unit at the Centre for Global Child Health.
+His research focuses on large-scale studies in the area of maternal and child health, including multi-country analyses of national surveys.
+Dr. Bassani has conducted important research on child growth and development, the causes and distribution of child deaths, coverage of health interventions, identification of risk factors for child mortality, program evaluation, and large-scale field trials in maternal and child health in multiple countries.

 Other Affiliations